bennychen27/LoL-Stats-Tracker/README.md

 # LoL-Stats-Tracker Project

 ## 1. Project Overview
-League of Legends game analytical tool using Riot Games' API
+League of Legends game analytical tool using Riot Games' API.
+Allows user to search for a summoner in a region and displays the summoner's level, rank, match history, and game data for all 10 players for each given game.

 You can download a compressed tarball (.tgz) which will contain all assets for that patch at https://developer.riotgames.com/docs/lol <br/>
 Riot API: https://developer.riotgames.com